29+ Amazing Meeting Statistics 2022: Virtual Vs In-Person Meeting, Zoom, And Productivity

 #12.
 The majority of workers multitask during a meeting.

 If you believe that multitasking is beneficial, you should reconsider.
 Employees are attending more meetings today than ever, and multitasking can ruin all your efforts to organize a meeting.
-An astonishing 92% of employees confessed to multitasking during meetings, 69% admitted to checking email, while 49% were doing other unrelated things.
+An astonishing 92% of employees confessed to multitasking during meetings, 69% admitted to checking email, and 49% were doing other unrelated things.

 Virtual Vs In-Person Meeting Statistics

 Many workers have also been able to work remotely since the COVID-19 Pandemic.
-This brings with it a new set of challenges, including tech issues and an excessive amount of zoom phone calls.
-Here are our findings:
+This brings with it a new set of challenges, including tech issues and an excessive amount of Zoom phone calls.

 Meeting Statistics